marsctx/Azure-ELK-Deployment/README.md

 The main purpose of this network is to utilize a load-balanced and monitored instances of DVWA, the D*mn Vulnerable Web Application.
 DVWA is an intentionally exploitable website designed to allow for the most common vulnerabilities.
 The network included in this repository provides redundancy from these attacks while monitoring the network traffic to expose these common exploits.

 A Load Balancer acts as a router by distributing incoming network traffic uniformly across the backend server pool.
 This ensures that the application will be highly accessible should a server go down.
-In this instance the Load Balancer is also used to limit access to the web application to our `localhost` for research purposes.
+In this instance the Load Balancer is also used to limit access to the web application to our `workstation` for research purposes.

-Implementing a Jump Box further restricts internal network exposure to the backend pool by only allowing `SSH` access with public key authentication to the network by the administrator.
+Implementing a Jump Box further restricts internal network exposure to the backend pool by only allowing SSH access with public key authentication to the network by the administrator.
 This forces all network traffic to a single node which can be further hardened and monitored for security.

 Integrating an ELK server allows users to easily monitor the vulnerable web application for changes to the file systems and system metrics.
 Information is collected and analyzed by Kabana through the Elasticsearch engine, Filebeat and Metricbeat are used for logging changes on the web servers to the ELK container.